Hausdorff dimension of caloric measure: Introduction

 To prove Theorem \ref{main}(ii), in \S\ref{sec:upper-bound}, we follow the outline of Bourgain's original proof, which utilizes fundamental tools such as the maximum principle for harmonic functions and the strong Markov property for harmonic measure together with stopping time arguments from harmonic analysis.
 Each of these have natural analogues in the caloric setting, which we review in \S\ref{sec:heat}.
-Of some independent interest, we supply a self-contained statement and proof (see Theorem \ref{dim-lemma}) of Bourgain's strategy for estimating the dimension of a Radon measure, which appears at the end of his demonstration that $b_3>0$.
+In particular, we supply a version of the strong Markov property for caloric measure that incorporates the essential and singular boundary classification (see Theorem \ref{t:strong-markov}).
+We expect this tool to be useful for future applications.
+Of further independent interest, we supply a self-contained statement and proof (see Theorem \ref{dim-lemma}) of Bourgain's strategy for estimating the dimension of a Radon measure, which appears at the end of his demonstration that $b_3>0$.
 Another crucial ingredient in \cite{Bourgain} is an estimate, now commonly called \emph{Bourgain's alternative}, which implies that locally any closed set in $\RR^n$ always has relatively large harmonic measure or relatively small $\rho$-dimensional Hausdorff content $\Haus^\rho_\infty$ for all $\rho>n-2$.
 We determine and prove the correct analogue of Bourgain's alternative with caloric measure and parabolic Hausdorff content.
 Because of the form of the fundamental solution to the heat equation, a short dimension-dependent time skip between the pole of caloric measure and the part of the closed set being examined is required (see Lemma \ref{alternative}).

 In \S\ref{sec:constants}, we examine the connection between Bourgain's constant $b_n$ for harmonic measure and the optimal constant $\beta_n$ in Theorem \ref{main}(ii).
 In particular, considering the behavior of caloric measure on cylindrical domains, we prove that $\beta_n\leq b_n$ for all $n\geq 1$.